Robert Kraft Visited ‘Massage’ Parlor Same Day As Patriots Vs Chiefs AFC Championship Game, Police Report Says

-On the morning of January 20, the same day that the New England Patriots were set to face the Kansas City Chiefs in the AFC Championship playoff game, Patriots owner Robert Kraft paid to enter a Florida massage spa where he was on the receiving end of a sex act by an “Asian woman,” and was captured on video by the Jupiter, Florida, police department, according to a police report that was posted on Twitter by Danielle Waugh of South Florida TV news station CBS 12.
+On the morning of January 20, the same day that the New England Patriots were set to face the Kansas City Chiefs in the AFC Championship playoff game, Patriots owner Robert Kraft paid to enter a Florida massage spa where he was on the receiving end of a sex act by an “Asian woman.”
+This incident was purportedly captured on video by the Jupiter, Florida, police department — according to a police report that was posted on Twitter by Danielle Waugh of South Florida TV news station CBS 12.

-As Inquisitr reported at the time, the game which took place in Kansas City started at 6:40 p.m Eastern Standard Time.
+As The Inquisitr reported at the time, the game which took place in Kansas City started at 6:40 p.m Eastern Standard Time.
 According to the police report, Kraft entered the “massage” facility at 10:59 a.m.
-Eastern.
+EST.

 Kraft did not receive much of a massage, because three minutes later, the woman — whose name is redacted from the police report — “began manipulating Kraft’s penis and testicles and then put her head down by his penis,” according to the police document.
 The act went on for “several minutes,” police said.